hemant4494/AI/Software:-Calypso-for-Cozmo.md

 * Requirements to run: Cozmo robot; laptop running Windows, MacOS, or Linux
 * Grade(s): 3-12
 * URL: [calypso.software](https://calypso.software)
-* Author: David Touretzky, Visionary Machines LLC and Carnegie Mellon University
+* Author: David Touretzky, Visionary Machines LLC
 * License: commercial software

 Description: Calypso for Cozmo is a rule-based robot programming framework for the Cozmo robot by Anki.
 It can be used to demonstrate a variety of artificial intelligence concepts, including computer vision, face recognition, speech recognition, landmark-based navigation, path planning, and object manipulation.
 Free curriculum materials are available at the Calypso.software web site.